supertestnet/utxo-dealership/README.md

 # Upcoming features

-(1) release it on mainnet
+- [x] delink the swaps by avoiding pubkey reuse

-(2) allow custom amounts (currently it is hard coded to only let you buy 3000 "fresh sats" for 4000 "old sats")
+- [ ] allow custom amounts (currently it is hard coded to only let you buy 3000 "fresh sats" for 4000 "old sats")

-(3) allow custom destinations (currently the destination addresses for both the buyer and the seller are hard coded)
+- [ ] allow custom destinations (currently the destination addresses for both the buyer and the seller are hard coded)

-(4) delink the swaps by avoiding pubkey reuse
+- [ ] ensure that only "fresh sats" show up for sale (currently it is just a coinswap tool, there is no checking to ensure coinbase utxos are sold)

-(5) ensure that only "fresh sats" show up for sale (currently it is just a coinswap tool, there is no checking to ensure coinbase utxos are sold)
+- [ ] allow multiple simultaneous offers (currently only one offer can be made at a time)

-(6) allow multiple simultaneous offers (currently only one offer can be made at a time)
+- [ ] release it on mainnet

 # Version with a better ui